cbfield/terraform-aws-workspace/README.md

-# Application Stack Infrastructure
+# AWS Workspace

-This workspace is meant to manage the infrastructure for a single, atomic application stack.
+This is a template for a Terraform Cloud/ Enterprise workspace that primarily manages AWS resources.

 ## Initialization